gideonbruce/gideonbruce/README.md

-- 👋 Hi, I’m Gideon Bruce
+- 👋 Hi, I’m Gideon
-- 👀 I’m interested in Android App Development
+- 👀 I’m interested in BackendEnd Software Development
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning Goland and Web servers
-- 💞️ I’m looking to collaborate on android app development projects with flutter, jetpack compose
+- 💞️ I’m looking to collaborate on backend development projects with Go, Node, JavaScript and databases, especially Postgres
 - 📫 How to reach me: Email me at gideonotieno99@gmail.com

 <!---